alexisalvz3/ServerlessGOT-Knights-API/README.md

 This API allows users to retrieve information about famous knights from the Game of Thrones universe.
 It leverages serverless architecture to provide scalable and cost-effective access to knight data.

+## 🧠 How This Application Uses AWS Lambda

+This application uses **AWS Lambda** as the core compute layer for its serverless backend.
+Lambda functions handle all incoming HTTP requests routed through **Amazon API Gateway** and execute logic to interact with the **DynamoDB** database.

+### ✅ Key Responsibilities of the Lambda Function:

+- **Routing and Business Logic:**
+  The Lambda function processes incoming API Gateway events, parses query parameters (such as `name` or `allegiance`), and determines how to query the DynamoDB table accordingly.

+- **DynamoDB Integration:**
+  It uses the AWS SDK for Python (**Boto3**) to perform `get_item()` or `scan()` operations on the `GOTKnights` table, depending on the request.

+- **Serverless Efficiency:**
+  Because Lambda only runs in response to requests, the application remains highly **cost-effective** and **scalable**, automatically adjusting to any number of users without needing server management.

+- **API Responses:**
+  The function formats and returns JSON responses with appropriate HTTP status codes and CORS headers, making it easy to integrate with frontend clients like the React + TypeScript app used in this project.

+### ⚙️ Example Event Flow:

+1. A user sends a GET request to `/knights?name=Ser%20Barristan%20Selmy`.
+2. API Gateway passes the request as an event to the Lambda function.
+3. Lambda uses Boto3 to look up `Ser Barristan Selmy` in DynamoDB.
+4. The result is returned as a JSON response to the user.

 ## Features

 - Get a list of all knights